SACHSTech/careers-in-computer-science-kyliesinc/README.md

 - strong communication and presentation skills

 ## Salary Range
-Average salary in canada for a program manager is around $100,000
+Average salary in canada for a IT program manager in Canada is CAD$76k - CAD$153k

 ## Valuable Learning Experiences
 ### Co-op